Main character index can be found here.

 - Happily Married: To Nezzie.

-- The Leader: Alongside his sister.
+- The Leader: Of the Lion Camp, alongside his sister.

 - Like a Daughter to Me: Regards Ayla as this.